desai-nisarg/OpenApePose/README.md

 <p align="left"> Paste the included file (TopDownOAPDataset.py) in the following location in the MMPose directory on your computer: (.../mmpose/configs/_base_/datasets/TopDownOAPDataset.py) </p>

-<p align="left"> Then create a NEW 'oap' folder and paste the animal_oap_dataset.py file in the following location:  (.../mmpose/mmpose/datasets/datasets/oap/animal_oap_dataset.py) </p>
+<p align="left"> Then create a NEW folder, named 'oap', and paste the animal_oap_dataset.py file in the following location:  (.../mmpose/mmpose/datasets/datasets/oap/animal_oap_dataset.py) </p>

 <p align="left"> Update the __init__.py in ../mmpose/mmpose/datasets/datasets/ by replacing it with the included __init__.py </p>